7. You taste like blueberries.

 “A million?
 I think that’s a stretch, don’t you?”

 Would it be totally inappropriate to jump his bones?

 I can no longer stare at him without my dilated pupils and heavy breathing giving the game away.
 Instead, I busy myself with tipping the leftover blueberries into the mixture.
-Max stands close but not too close to sense how worked up he’s made me.
+Mason stands close but not too close to sense how worked up he’s made me.
 After a sentence?
 Yeah.
-It seems Max has a way with words.
+It seems Mason has a way with words.
 And boy, are those words effective.